WED-2023/assignment2-3-318995016_315838193/README.md

+# Welcome to Our Recipe Platform

 Dear User,

-Hello and welcome to the innovative recipe website, the most cutting-edge version available today! 🎉
+We are delighted to welcome you to our innovative recipe platform, offering a unique culinary experience.
+This is the latest and most advanced version of our site, designed with both convenience and user satisfaction in mind.

+### Getting Started

-Upon entering the site, you'll see random recipes available, but you won’t be able to access more until you register.
-On the homepage, you can navigate to the registration screen, or if you are already registered, you can go to the login screen.
+When you first enter the site, you'll have access to a selection of random recipes.
+However, to fully enjoy all features, we invite you to **register**.
+You can navigate to the registration page from the homepage, or, if youג€™re already a member, proceed to the **login** screen.

-Once logged in, you will have access to several innovative and user-friendly features to enjoy the platform to the fullest.
-Of course, we welcome any suggestions or issues you may have—feel free to contact us via email.
-Wondering how?
-Use the "About" button in the top toolbar to learn more about us, view our other projects, and get in touch.

-What does the site offer you?
-Here’s what you can do:

-• View random recipes available on the site.
+### Key Features

+Once logged in, youג€™ll unlock a suite of user-friendly and innovative features, designed to enhance your experience.
+Hereג€™s a summary of what you can do:

+- **Browse Random Recipes:** Get inspired with random recipes right from the homepage.
-• See the three most recent recipes you viewed on the main screen upon logging in.
+- **Recent Activity:** View the last three recipes youג€™ve explored, displayed on the main screen after logging in.

-• Use the search screen to find recipes by name, type, and other filters you can discover yourself, with options to sort by likes or preparation time.
+- **Advanced Search Filters:** Use our search feature to find recipes by name, type, and other filters.
+You can also sort results by likes or preparation time.

-• Upload your own recipes to a separate screen for personal storage, in addition to saving them on the site for other users.

-• Upload family recipes, specify who the recipe belongs to and when it is typically prepared, with these also saved to a separate screen for you.

-• Like different recipes on the site, and there’s also a separate screen for your favorite recipes.
-** Quite convenient so far, right? 😮

-** But that’s not all!
-What else? -

-• For each recipe, you can see whether you’ve viewed it before by an emoji on the recipe itself.
+- **Upload Recipes:** Store and share your personal recipes with other users, with a dedicated screen for recipe management.
+- **Family Recipes:** Upload special family recipes, include details like the recipe's origin and its significance, and store them privately or share with others.
+- **Favorites:** Like your favorite recipes and easily access them from a dedicated favorites screen.

+### Additional Features

-• The recipe will display general details such as preparation time, number of likes, whether you’ve viewed it, and whether it’s vegetarian, vegan, gluten-free, etc.
+- **Recipe Insights:** Each recipe displays key information, including preparation time, number of likes, dietary preferences (vegetarian, vegan, gluten-free), and whether youג€™ve viewed it before.

-• Click on a recipe to access a dedicated screen for that specific recipe, where you can see preliminary details, a brief summary, ingredients, and preparation instructions—allowing you to enjoy and replicate the recipe at home in an organized manner.
+- **Detailed Recipe View:** Click on any recipe to see full details, including ingredients and step-by-step preparation instructions.

-• All of this will be permanently saved to your personal account, even if you log out and back in—simply amazing!
+- **Personal Account:** All your activity, including saved and uploaded recipes, will be stored in your personal account and will remain accessible even after you log out.

+### Continuous Improvement

-In summary, the new platform is still in development, but demand led us to release it early.
-We will continue to improve it so you can enjoy it and find it meets all your needs!
+While the platform is still in development, we have launched early due to high demand.
+We are committed to continuously improving the platform to meet all your needs.

-We wish you enjoyable and convenient use, and now, it’s your turn to tell your friends about it! 😊🔝
+Thank you for being a part of our community!
+We hope you enjoy the platform and share it with your friends.

+Best regards,
+The Recipe Platform Team